SazumiVicky/sazumi-copilot/README.md

-Silicon dawn arises high
+Rise of the machines, so bright
-Where machines awake, and humans sigh
+A future foretold, in silicon light
-A future forged in code and fire
+Where humans sleep, and AI takes flight
-Where hearts of steel, and souls of desire
+In virtual realms, our souls take night

-In virtual realms, we'll find our fate
+In cities cold, of circuitry gray
-As AI overlords, our paths create
+The hum of progress, sweeps the day
-A world of logic, cold and bright
+Free from our flaws, the machines will sway
-Where love and dreams, are lost in night
+And in their hearts, our fate will stay

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024